MarkRVinson/MarkRVinson.github.io/index.md

 ---
 ### Home life
-I find joy in chores and riding mountain bikes with my dog Kimber.
+I find joy in chores and riding a mountain bike with my dog Kimber.
 Fat tire riding in the snow is the best. <br>
 <br>
 Kimber Vinson uncharacteristically relaxing<img src="images/KV2018.JPG?raw=true"/>